JetBrains/Qodana/topics/qodana-yaml.md

 ## Three-phase analysis
 {id="three-phase-analysis"}

-Sometimes it may be challenging to set up analysis for a big project even with the `qodana.recommended` profile due to large amount of errors reported.
+Sometimes it may be challenging to set up analysis for a big project even with the `qodana.recommended` profile due to large number of errors reported.
 To solve this, Qodana offers a 3-phase analysis, where each phase is focused on a certain type of results.

 - The first phase is based on the `qodana.starter` profile that contains vital checks only.
 Non-critical folders, such as `tests`, are ignored.